priyasarpate/Flutter-Projects/homemenu/README.md

 Add 150 ml of oil and mix for one minute

-Add ghee and mix well (The video emphasizes using good quality ghee)
+Add ghee and mix well

 The final marinade time should be a minimum of 3 to 4 hours